-Long-term expected return on plan assets
+Long-term Expected Return on Plan Assets

-The long-term expected rate of return on pension plan investments was determined based on information provided by the Illinois State Board of Investments (ISBI) in conjunction with its investment consultant, Meketa Investment Group.
-The ISBI and Meketa Investment Group provided the simulated average 20-year annualized geometric return for each major asset class.
-These returns are combined to produce the long-term expected rate of return by weighting the expected future real rate of return by the target asset allocation percentage, and factoring in the impact of each asset classes correlation relative to other assets and finally by adding expected inflation.
-For each major asset class that is included in the pension plan's target asset allocation as of June 30, 2017, the 20-year simulated real rates of return are summarized in the following table:
+The long-term expected rate of return on pension plan investments was determined based on an analysis performed by the System's actuary, Gabriel Roeder Smith and Company (GRS), during their annual review of economic actuarial assumptions, with data provided by the Illinois State Board of Investments (ISBI) in conjunction with its investment consultant.
+The annualized geometric return for each major asset class were combined to produce the long-term expected rate of return by weighting the expected future returns by the target asset allocation percentage and factoring in the impact of each asset classes correlation relative to other assets and finally, by adding expected inflation.
+For each major asset class that is included in the pension plan's target asset allocation as of June 30, 2018, the 20-year simulated real rates of return are summarized in the following table:

 Asset Allocation

 Target 20 Year Simulated

 Asset Class Allocation Real Rate of Return

+/

-U.S. Equity 23% 5.5%
+U.S. Equity 23.0% 5.5%

-Developed Foreign Equity 13% 5.3%
+Developed Foreign Equity 13.0% 5.3%

-Emerging Market Equity 8% 7.8%
+Emerging Market Equity 8.0% 7.8%

-Private Equity 7% 7.6%
+Private Equity 7.0% 7.6%

-Intermediate Investment Grade Bonds 14% 1.5%
+Intermediate Investment Grade Bonds 14.0% 1.5%

-Long-term Government Bonds 4% 1.8%
+Long-term Government Bonds 4.0% 1.8%

-TIPS 4% 1.5%
+TIPS 4.0% 1.5%

-High Yield and Bank Loans 5% 3.8%
+High Yield and Bank Loans 5.0% 3.8%

-Opportunistic Debt 8% 5.0%
+Opportunistic Debt 8.0% 5.0%

-Emerging Market Debt 2% 3.7%
+Emerging Market Debt 2.0% 3.7%

 Core Real Estate 5.5% 3.7%

 Non Core Real Estate 4.5% 5.9%

-Infrastructure 2% 5.8%
+Infrastructure 2.0% 5.8%

 Total 100%